Chiranjeevi521/ApplitoolsHackathon/README.md

-# ApplitoolsHackathon
+# applitools-protractor-demo
-This project is to showcase cases that are automated as part of Applitools Hackathon
+This project is to showcase protractor and applitool integration.

-USER : chiranjeevi.dasatti@planonsoftware.com
-Team : Applitools Hackathon 2019 (chiranjeevi.dasatti@planonsoftware.com)
+For better understanding, created tests in both traditional ( without applitools ) and moderen ( with applitools) way.

 Driver settings (For Chrome Driver) :